 You had an accident and now you are facing a $2,000 medical bill from your emergency room hospital visit.
-You don’t have that kind of cash in your bank account just waiting for this type of emergency.
+As with most Americans, you don’t have that kind of cash in your bank account just waiting for this type of emergency.

 The average emergency room visit costs $1,233.
 That is 40% higher than the average American monthly rent of $871.
 You don’t want to turn to a payday loan with no credit check as it might hurt your credit score.
 A Care Credit healthcare credit card can help you finance payments.

 Before you decide to use a medical card to finance your bill there are some pros and cons you need to consider.